MetaviewAI/competency-exercises/README.md

     Metaview's Competency Exercises
 </h1>

-👋🏼 Welcome to the Metaview's repository of competency exercises.
+👋🏼 Welcome to Metaview's repository of competency exercises.

 **If you're interested in joining us, the best place to start is [metaview.ai/careers](https://www.metaview.ai/careers).**